jmsuan/SchedulingSystem/README.txt

 - JavaFX SDK 17.0.6 (LTS)
 - MySQL Java Connector Driver (mysql-connector-j-8.2.0)

-Note of the MySQL driver: This is the latest version of the driver, they renamed/refactored it from "java" to "j".
+Note on the MySQL driver: This is the latest version of the driver, they renamed/refactored it from "java" to "j".
                           The previous versions that were suggested have CVEs and wouldn't expert properly, so I updated it.
 Info confirming the change is at the link below. https://dev.mysql.com/doc/connectors/en/connector-j-installing-maven.html